jpal91/checkly-nextjs-example/README.md

 pnpm exec checkly destroy --force
 ```

 While `sleep` is running, you should notice that familiar buzz in your pocket.
-Be sure to check your email as well!
+Try out some of the other options as well!

 Finally, **remember to undo the comments!**